Moldova profile - Media

 - From the section Europe

 Television is the most popular medium.
-The leading TV station is Prime, which rebroadcasts Russia's Channel One.
+The leading station is Prime, which rebroadcasts Russia's Channel One alongside its own output.

 Public Moldova One TV broadcasts nationally.

 Russian TV is popular, but officials have taken steps to curb "propaganda" by suspending rebroadcasts of some stations.

 Most private FM radio networks rebroadcast output from Russian and Romanian stations.

 Many outlets are loss-making and rely on funding from oligarchs and politicians who tend to use them to promote their interests.